 Metro Vancouver Public Markets

-The following are Metro Vancouver’s two BEST PUBLIC MARKETS (both of which have a wide range of stores and stalls selling everything from fruits and vegetables to art, gifts and exotic foods from around the world):
+The following are Metro Vancouver’s two two best public markets (both of which have a wide range of stores and stalls selling everything from fruits and vegetables to art, gifts and exotic foods from around the world):

 Lower Mainland Farmers’ Markets

 Metro Vancouver also has a number of great farmers’ markets at various times throughout the year including the following:

 - Ambleside Artisan Farmers Market – at Ambleside Park in West Vancouver on Sundays between 10 am and 3 pm from May until October.

 - Burnaby Farmers Market – in the north parking lot at Burnaby City Hall (at 4949 Canada Way in Burnaby) every Saturday between 9 am and 2 pm from May until October.

 - Kitsilano Farmers Market – on Sundays from mid-May to mid-October between 10 am and 2 pm outside the Kitsilano Community Centre at 2690 Larch Street.

 - Lonsdale Quay Farmers Market – at Lonsdale Quay in North Vancouver on Saturdays from May until October between 10 am and 3 pm.

-- Steveston Village Farmers Market – every second Sunday outside the Steveston Community Centre in the summer and early fall outside the Gulf of Georgia Cannery in Steveston Village from 10 am to 4 pm.
+- Steveston Village Farmers Market – every second Sunday outside the Steveston Community Centre in the summer (although not in 2020 due to COVID-19).

 - Trout Lake Farmers Market – on Saturdays from 9 am to 2 pm from mid-May to mid-October at John Hendry Park in Vancouver.

 - White Rock Farmers Market – their markets take place on Sundays from 10 to 2 pm at Miramar Plaza (15154 Russell Avenue) from late May until late October.

 - Riley Park Farmers Market – year-round on Saturdays between 10 am and 2 pm near Nat Bailey Stadium (at 4601 Ontario Street).

 For a more complete list of Farmers’ Markets, see below: